ampreetarsh/Unsplash-and-react-app/README.md

 <img src="unspalshapp/search.gif">

 - If user types in something wrong "No images matches your result" message will be displayed on the page.

+### How to install
+- Clone/download this project
+- run npm install command in git bash to install all the dependencies
+- run npm start to run the app